ucbepic/docetl/docs/concepts/optimization.md

 !!! example "Original Pipeline"

-    Here's a simplified version of the pipeline focusing on the reduce operation:
+    Here's a simplified version of the pipeline, focusing on the reduce operation:

     ```yaml
     - name: summarize_themes
       type: reduce
       reduce_key: theme
       prompt: |
         Summarize the responses for the theme: {{ reduce_key }}

         Responses: